guthand/kanban-board/explanations-documentation.md

 header ->
     router link is for running to the main page
+    We also have to render the components for the task list and the board and add or archive !!!!

 taskBoard ->
     holds all the taks for each list-project